 8. Pics Art

 PicsArt is a powerful, all-in-one creative platform for photo and video editing, and it also contains various design tools.
-It has many target customers and you should definitely give it a try.
+It has many target customers, and you should give it a try.
 The interface is well-designed and intuitive, which means that even absolute beginners can learn and use it.

-PicsArt offers highly customizable filters along with Photoshop-level tools like layers, clone stamp, curves, and masks.
+PicsArt offers highly customizable filters and Photoshop-level tools like layers, clone stamp, curves, and masks.
 There are also drawing tools and clip art if you're into graphic design.

 The platform allows users to share their images on PicsArt's and other social networks.